drlongnecker/drlongnecker/README.md

-- 👋 Hi, I’m @drlongnecker
+- 👋 Hi, I’m @drlongnecker!  _Got started developing on AIX mainframes in C and haven't looked back since!_
-- 👀 I’m interested in web app and backend dev and process optimization.
+- 👀 I’m interested in developing portable apps, devops, and optimizing people and system processes.
+- 🔎 I'm currently focused on C++ game 🎮 development, the hip cool craze around generative AI 🤖 and LLMs, and building various tech around the dotnet 🌐 stack.
+- 📒 blog  @ [https://drlongnecker.com](https://drlongnecker.com/) with ramblings about everything and nothing.

 <!---
 drlongnecker/drlongnecker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.